bassmanitram/actions-for-nautilus/README.md

 work for you.

 ### The Gnome Terminal "No Close" profile
-When executing the `gnome terminal` command, the sample configuration references a `gnome terminal` profile named "No Close".
+When executing the `gnome-terminal` command, the sample configuration references a `gnome-terminal` profile named "No Close".

 This is not a standard profile, but is a useful one to define in that the terminal doesn't close when the command it is running ends, allowing you to see command output